 Adventure in Guyana

 The jungle is amazing.
 There is some logging and mineral mining as in most other rainforest areas, but getting deep into the interior has always been difficult, making any commercial activities unaffordable.
 This means a vast area, almost untouched by modern man has been left to develop naturally.
 At 87% forest cover this is one of only four pristine rainforests left on the planet.
 There is an abundance of wildlife and you probably have as good, if not a better chance of seeing this here than in almost any other rainforest region of the world.
-No one can guarantee you will see a specific animal, but below is a list of some of the species that inhabit the area you will be in:
+Obviously it’s never possible to guarantee that you’ll see a specific animal, but below is a list of some of the species that inhabit the area you will be in:

 - Jaguar – Biggest cat in the Americas